Yana Djin

-Yana Djin (born Yana Nodarovna Dzhindzhikhashvili, 1969, in Tbilisi, Georgia) is a Georgian- American poet.
+Yana Djin (born Yana Nodarovna Dzhindzhikhashvili; 1969, in Tbilisi, Soviet Union) is a Georgian- American poet.

 Life

 In 1980, she emigrated to the United States where she studied philosophy.
 Her first book of poetry Bits and Pieces of Conversations was published in the US in 1994.
-Her father is a writer Nodar Djin.
+Her father is a writer Nodar Djin and her uncle is famous chess grandmaster Roman Dzhindzhichashvili.

 Her Russian translation poems were first published in 1997 in the Literaturnaya Gazeta under the heading "The New Literary Star" followed by the publications in the literary magazines Druzhba Narodov and Novy Mir.

 Her translations of Vladimir Gandelsman appeared in Metamorphoses, and an anthology.

 In 2000, Yana Djin's book of poetry (in English and Russian) Inevitable was published in Moscow to critical acclaim.
 In 2003 her third book of poetry Realm of Doubts was published by the OGI publishing house.
 She wrote a biweekly social-political column "Letters from America" for the English language Moscow News.

-She lived in Washington, D.C., and appeared at DCAC.
+She lived in Washington, D.C., and appeared at The DC Arts Center.
 She lives in New York.